semantic-flow/sflo-dendron-notes/sflo.product.service.design.api.md

 ## node initialization

 - same as mesh initialization, except:
-  - specify an [[sflo.concept.identifier]] and select a parent node (or specify a path which is equivalent),
+  - specify an [[sflo.concept.relative-identifier]] and select a parent node (or specify a path which is equivalent),
   - by default, no template/css copy

 ## weave